cloudbits/rasp-get-class/README.md

 "php-cli txtfcst.php tp=LAS res=4Km"

-The output should preovide some html of forecast information.
+The output should provide some HTML of forecast information.
 If you cannot use a local (shell-based) php invocation, try running as